MonikaGundecha/ER-Performance-Dashboard/README.md

 - Dimension tables provide context for patient, provider, and department

 ### Architecture
+This project follows a layered data architecture using Databricks:
-- Bronze layer for raw data
+- Bronze Layer
+  Raw ER data ingested from source systems (event logs, patient, provider data)
-- Silver layer for cleaned data
+- Silver Layer
+  Data cleaned, validated, and transformed for consistency
+- Gold Layer
-- Gold layer for fact and dimension tables
+  Fact and dimension tables created for analytical use (star schema)
-- Data mart used for reporting
+- Data Mart
+  Final curated datasets used for reporting and dashboards Databricks was used to manage data processing and transformations across these layers.

 ## Reporting Layer
 Two datasets were created: